run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 !!!
 Important Note
     Upon pressing `Save`, all existing users will be rendered non-functional, and the only valid user will be the _Administrator email_ entered above.
 You can always revert by disabling _Login via SSO_.

-* Enable Researcher Authentication by following the instructions [here](researcher-authentication.md).
-Use the `SSO` flow within the document.
-## OAuth

-Please contact Run:AI customer support
-## Test
+### Test

-### Test Administration User Interface
+Test Connectivity to Administration User Interface:

 * Using an incognito browser tab, go to [app.run.ai](https://app.run.ai){target=_blank} (or the equivalent URL for self-hosted installation).
 * Select the `Login with SSO` button.
-* Provide the `Organization name`.
+* Provide the `Organization name` obtained above.
-* Use the previously entered _Administrator email_ to log in.
+* You will be redirected to the IdP login page.
+Use the previously entered _Administrator email_ to log in.

+## Step 2: Cluster Authentication

+Researchers should be authenticated when accessing the Run:AI GPU Cluster.
+To perform that, the Kubernetes cluster and the user's Kubernetes profile must be aware of the IdP.
+Follow the instructions [here](researcher-authentication.md).
+Use the `SSO` flow within the document.

-### Test Commmand-line interface
+### Test

+Test connectivity to Run:AI commmand-line interface:

 * In the command-line, run `runai login`:
 * You receive a link that you must copy and open in your browser.
 Post login you will receive a verification code which you must paste into the shell window.
 * Verify successful login.

+## Step 3: UID/GID Mapping

+Configure the IdP to add UID, GID and Supplementary groups
+### Test

-### Test UID/GID Mapping
+Test the mapping of UID/GID to within the container:

 Submit a job, for example:
 ``` bash
 runai submit -i ubuntu --interactive  --attach -- bash
 ```
 When a shell opens inside the container, run `id` and verify that UID, GID, and the supplementary groups are the same as in the user's profile in the organization's directory.

-## Adding Users
+## Step 4: Adding Users

-You can add additional users, by manually adding roles for each user, or by Mapping roles to IdP groups.
-The later option is easier to maintain.
+You can add additional users, by:

+1. Manually adding roles for each user, or by
+2. Mapping roles to IdP groups.

+The latter option is easier to maintain.

 ### Adding Roles for a User